Photo from Unsplash

 Meekness

-Blessed are the meek: for they shall inherit the earth. — Matt 5:5
+Blessed are the meek, for they will inherit the earth. — Matt 5:5 BSB

-This beatitude shows, too, that meekness is not an impoverishing grace.
-The meek shall inherit the earth.
-Those who commit their lives to God, who judgeth righteously, and leave to him the adjustment of the inequalities of human treatment received by them, do not suffer in the end.
+This beatitude also shows that meekness isn’t an impoverishing grace.
+The meek will inherit the earth.
+Those who trust God to judge righteously and leave to Him the settling of life’s injustices will not lose in the end.